Dolomite

 Interest rates in DolomiteMargin are dynamic and set per Market.
 Each interest rate is automatically and algorithmically set based on the ratio of (total borrow) / (total supply) of that Market.
 Account balances either continuously earn (if positive) or pay (if negative) interest.

 Interest is earned / paid continuously (down to the second).
-Rates on the protocol are denominated yearly in APR.
+Rates on the protocol are denominated in interest paid per second, in APR.

 Accounting - Wei & Par